-U.S. Adds Almost 100,000 New Coronavirus Cases In One Day As Colder Weather Sets In
+U.S. Adds Almost 100,000 New Coronavirus Cases In 1 Day As Colder Weather Sets In

 The U.S. is edging ever closer to 100,000 new daily cases of the coronavirus.
-According to data released Saturday by Johns Hopkins University, the country added 99,321 new cases to its tally on Friday, and 1,030 deaths.
+According to data released Saturday by Johns Hopkins University, the country added 99,321 cases and 1,030 deaths to its tally on Friday.

 Health experts say the current increase is being driven in large part by people who don't have any symptoms.
 It's a "silent epidemic," Dr. Robert Redfield, director of the Centers for Disease Control and Prevention, told the SiriusXM show Doctor Radio Reports on Friday, according to CNN.